Hezser/wikilinks/README.md

 # Wikilinks

-This program traverses Wikipedia articles recursively, returning a list of external links (outside of Wikipedia).
-The idea is to obtain the most used sources in Wikipedia articles and having fun doing it.
+This program traverses Wikipedia articles, returning a list of external links (outside of Wikipedia).
+The idea is to analyze the most used sources in Wikipedia articles.

-(Yes, I know I need an alien computer to run this to a halt).
+It would take around 25 days with a decent connection to index the entire English Wikipedia.